lepidopterane-atsmith/airplane-game/README.md

 3. Run $node app.js
 4. Navigate to https://localhost:8080/OurGame.html
 5. Done playing?
 Quit or halt your command line and close that website tab.

-## How to Play
-- Your goal is to use your blue plane to shoot energy orbs at the opponent's red plane!
-- To dodge orbs and move your plane, use the left and right arrow keys.
-- To shoot orbs, press the up arrow key.